 Lot of other pre-packaged content is under development for Ariba, SAP SuccessFactors (e.g. Employee Central Payroll, Cost Centre, Org integration) and other cloud applications that is s planned to get released during next release cycles.

-Also, as SAP HANA Cloud Integration is having monthly release cycles, it becomes interesting to check continuously and keep yourself up-to-date on the newly released features and upcoming pre-packaged content.
+Also, as SAP Cloud Platform Integration is having monthly release cycles, it becomes interesting to check continuously and keep yourself up-to-date on the newly released features and upcoming pre-packaged content.
 I am sure we have enough information available for PO and PI on this SCN space.
-For HCI, we can refer the following to get a quick information:
+For SAP Cloud Platform Integration, we can refer the following to get a quick information: